MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 ### Area switcher

-In the left hand navigation pane, the area switcher appears at the bottom left only when a single model-driven app has more than one area in the sitemap definition.
+In the left-hand navigation pane, the area switcher appears at the bottom left only when a single model-driven app has more than one area in the sitemap definition.

 Open this menu to move to another work area.
 The current work area is named here.